janboddez/sync-opml-to-blogroll/README.md

 Keep your WordPress blogroll in sync with your feed reader.

 ## Instructions
 Install, activate, and head over to *Settings > Sync OPML to Blogroll* to tell WordPress about your OPML endpoint of choice.
+(E.g., Miniflux's endpoint usually looks like this: https://your.miniflux.site/v1/export.
+Other feed readers typically expose OPML documents in a similar manner.)

 For a feed to be picked up, it requires both a valid site URL and a valid feed link, though most if not all feed readers will take care of that for you.